culturecreates/artsdata-planet-lavitrine/README.md

 # Place des Arts
 https://placedesarts.com

 This website is crawed using Footlight.
-Footligth is a managed service by Culture Creates.
+Footlight is a managed service by Culture Creates.
 Here is a link to the Footlight Console https://console.footlight.io/events?seedurl=placedesarts-com